 The oldest stonework in the current castle dates from the 12th century.
 In 1135 a Count of Gruningen gave half of the town of Braubach and the castle to the Archbishop of Mainz who was a member of the House of Eppstein, one of the most powerful Rhenish families of the period.
 The castle was a key possession as it generated revenue in the collection of taxes for those traveling on the Rhine River.

-In 1283, the daughter of the Count of Eppstein died and the Marksburg passed to her husband Eberhard von Katzenelnbogen and stayed in Katzenelnbogen possession until 1479.
+In 1283, the daughter of Lord Eppstein died and the Marksburg passed to her husband Eberhard von Katzenelnbogen and stayed in Katzenelnbogen possession until 1479.
 The Katzenelnbogen family already possessed a number of other Rhine castles, including Burg Katz.
 With the death of Count Phillip the Elder in 1479, the castle passed from the Katzenelnbogen's to the Landgraves of Hesse.

 The Marksburg suffered its darkest hour when, in 1945, the castle came under direct shell-fire by American forces fighting against Nazi's hiding in the castle.
 The castle only suffered minor damage.
 The Marksburg is home to the Association for the Preservation of German Castles (Deutsche Burgenvereiningung).